lolkyfan/flutter-style-guide/README.md

 ## App Code Structure

+presentation layer
+business logic
+model
+packages (where to put things)

 ### Presentation Layer
 Top level widgets should have suffix `Page`.
 Examples are `HomePage`, `LoginPage`.
 These page widgets usually contain scaffold with an app bar or navigation bar and body.